-Big data in healthcare – Leading towards a better future
+Big Data in Healthcare – Leading Towards a Better Future

 The importance of big data in healthcare is highlighted by the fact that healthcare companies use it as part of their business intelligence strategy.
 For instance, by examining historical patient admission rates and analyzing staff efficiency, healthcare facilities can optimally allocate healthcare personnel to a particular shift without having to overstaff or understaff.
-Predictive analytics is vital to achieving the goal of providing better care and cutting down on healthcare cost simultaneously.
+Predictive analytics is vital to achieving the goal of providing better care and cutting down on healthcare costs simultaneously.
 Additionally, it can also reduce medication errors, financial and administrative performance, and reduce readmissions.

 No two persons in the world would have the same genetic sequences, which is the reason why particular medication seems to work for some people but not for others.
 Since there are millions of things to be observed in a single genome, it is almost impossible to study them in detail.
 However, big data in healthcare have been revolutionizing the area of genomic medicine.
 Big data analytics can uncover unknown correlations, hidden patterns, and insights by examining large data-sets.
 Scientists are banking on big data to find the cure for cancer.
 By taking a large chunk of data from human genomes to detect patterns across the patients, and applying machine learning, the correct network of mutation for cancer could be identified.
-Subsequently, a correct treatment or drug could be engineered to treat cancer at an individual level.
+Subsequently, correct treatment or drugs could be engineered to treat cancer at an individual level.

-Medical abuse and insurance fraud are two most significant problems facing the healthcare industry.
+Medical abuse and insurance fraud are the two most significant problems facing the healthcare industry.
 These problems can be solved by the efficient use of big data in healthcare.
 By analyzing a larger dataset of claims history, fraud patterns can be identified and even predicted before they occur.
-For instance, multiple hospital visits within a short timeframe and claims from different healthcare facilities are possible trigger points of insurance fraud.
+For instance, multiple hospital visits within a short timeframe and claims from different healthcare facilities are possible to trigger points of insurance fraud.
 Additionally, analyzing diagnoses, test results, medical histories, follow-ups, and other detail can effectively alert authorities of possible drug abuse cases.
 Healthcare analytics can effectively process large amounts of data to reduce fraud, wastages, and medical abuse.